emard/esp32ecp5/circuitpython/README.md

     102400 bytes uploaded in 45 ms (2275 kB/s)
     True

-To autostart bitstream "autostart.bit", make "main.py":
+To load "autostart.bit" bitstream at power ON, make "main.py":

     import ecp5
     ecp5.prog("autostart.bit")
     ecp5.idcode()

-Uploading a new bitstream is easy - just copy "autostart.bit" to USB flash disk and power OFF/ON the board or restart circuitpython by pressing Ctrl-D at empty prompt:
+Uploading a new bitstream is easy - just overwrite new "autostart.bit" to USB flash disk and power OFF/ON the board or restart circuitpython by pressing Ctrl-D at empty prompt: